-Vegetation: there is greater opportunity for development to be screened from view in areas which support (or have the potential to support) woodland, trees, or tall heages.
+Vegetation: there is greater opportunity for development to be screened from view in areas which support (or have the potential to support) woodland, trees, or tall hedges.

-Development: New development is less likely to be conspicuous in the context of existing development/built up areas in the landscape."

-Section 9.5 of the CCDP additionally lists various considerations that must be given to the nature of type of impacts when "assessing visual impacts on the landscape".
+Development: New development is less likely to be conspicuous in the context of existing development/built up areas in une randon of section 9.5 of the CCDP additionally lists various considerations that must be given to the nature of "assessing visual impacts on the landscape".
 Potential visual impacts can:

-- > "Be individual, or cumulative with existing or planned developments." - Result in gradual erosion of the landscape values of an area, individually, or cumulatively over time. - Be due to where a development is sited in the landscape. - Arise because of the scale or design of the development. - > Be because a development is incongruous or alien to its landscape setting. - Be significant for a small area (or local landscape setting) or for a larger more extensive area."
+- "Be individual, or cumulative with existing or planned developments. - Result in gradual erosion of the landscape values of an area, individually, or cumulatively over time. - > Be due to where a development is sited in the landscape. - Arise because of the scale or design of the development. - > Be because a development is incongruous or alien to its landscape setting. - > Be significant for a small area (or local landscape setting) or for a larger more extensive area."